szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make the belt of gender inversion give a bonus vs. the original gender (1271) (BGEE BG2EE EET)

 This makes the belt provide a functional combat benefit, granting a +1 bonus to attack rolls against creatures of the wearer's original gender.
 For example, if your character is a man, becoming a woman with the belt will grant a combat bonus against men.
+This tweak heavily relies on my gender fix being on.
+If it's not on, expect having bonuses against things like golems and other things that shouldn't have a definable gender like mind flayers.

 ### Make Shakti Figurine last longer and more powerful (1291) (BG2EE EET)